 Procedure

-The participants and their parents signed a consent form that was approved by the chief scientist of the ministry of Education and the ethics committee of Bar-Ilan Univ.
+The participants and their parents signed a consent form that was approved by the chief scientist of the Ministry of Education and the ethics committee of Bar-Ilan University.
 Parents were provided with an explanation of the purpose of the study and the manner of its execution.
 At the beginning of the meeting, the participants received a general explanation of the study and answered the questionnaires individually.
-Each participant completed the tests during one session that lasted 60-90 minutes, in a quiet room in the participant’s home or at the school.
-The SCQ questionnaire was delivered electronically by Google Form software to the parents of the ASD participants.
-The rest of the questionnaires were delivered orally by the researcher who wrote down their responses on a page.
-The tests were administrated in a random order, to exclude possible effects between the tests.
+Each participant completed the tests in a quiet room in the participant’s home or at the school during one session that lasted 60–90 minutes.
+The SCQ questionnaire was delivered electronically program to the parents of the ASD participants using the Google Forms.
+The rest of the questionnaires were delivered orally by the researcher, who recorded the responses in written form.
+The tests were administered in a random order to exclude possible effects between the tests.

-Data analysis
+Data Analysis

-To examine differences between the groups in understanding idioms, irony, social situations and ToM, a one-way multivariate analysis of variance controlling for vocabulary (MANCOVA) was conducted.
-Pearson correlations were performed to examine the relationships between understanding social situations and understanding idioms and irony in each group separately.
-To test to what extent understanding social situations and ToM abilities contribute to understanding irony or idioms (as dependent variables) a hierarchical regression analysis was performed for each group separately.
+To examine differences between groups in the understanding of idioms, irony, social situations, and ToM, a one-way multivariate analysis of variance (MANCOVA) controlling for vocabulary was conducted.
+Pearson correlations were used to examine the relationships between understanding social situations and understanding idioms and irony in each groupseparately.
+To test to what extent understanding social situations and ToM abilities contribute to understanding irony or idioms (as dependent variables), a hierarchical regression analysis was performed for each group separately.

 Results

-Comparing Idiom, Irony, and Social Understanding Between the Groups
+Comparing Idiom, Irony, and Social Understanding Between Groups

-To test group differences a one-way multivariate analysis of variance (MANCOVA) with idiom, irony, ToM (Hinting test), and understanding social situations (CSCS) were entered as dependent variables, group (TD, ASD) as the independent variable, and vocabulary as the controlled variable, was conducted.
-Table 2 shows the mean and standard deviations, standardized means and the results of the MANCOVA.
+To test group differences, a one-way MANCOVA analysis was conducted including idiom, irony, ToM (Hinting test), and understanding of social situations (CSCS) as dependent variables, group (TD, ASD) as the independent variable, and vocabulary as the controlled variable.
+Table 2 shows the means, standard deviations, standardized means, and the results of the MANCOVA.

-The analysis revealed a significant difference between the groups at the multivariate level, F (4,52) = 18.16, p < .001, ηp2 = .583.
-Post-hoc ANOVA were conducted to test group differences in each variable separately (see Table 2).
-As can be seen from Table 2, significant differences were found in all variables.
-That is, in accordance with the first hypothesis, children with TD outperformed the ASD group in idiom, irony, ToM, and social situation understanding (see Fig. 2).
+This analysis revealed a significant difference between the groups at the multivariate level (F (4,52) = 18.16, p < 0.001, ηp2 = 0.583).
+Post-hoc ANOVAs were conducted to test group differences for each variable separately (Table 2).
+As shown in Table 2, significant differences were found in all variables.
+Thus, consistent with our first hypothesis, children with TD outperformed the ASD group in terms of their understanding of idioms, irony, ToM, and social situations ( Fig. 2).

-Table 2: Mean, standard deviations and one-way MANCOVA analysis findings examining group differences in idiom, irony, and social situation understanding by group
+Table 2: Means, standard deviations, and one-way MANCOVA analysis findings when examining differences in understanding of idioms, irony, and social situations among groups (N=58)